Exit-9B/MapMarkerFramework/README.md

   ]
 }
 ```
+The `name` property is a name that you provide for each icon so that it can be assigned to via the
+`iconName` property.
+It is recommended to add a mod-specific prefix to your names to avoid
+conflicts, just like with editor IDs, scripts, and asset paths.

 The `source` property contains information about the .swf file where markers should be read from.
 It is recommended to use the `resources\` subdirectory for your resources for organizational
 purposes.
 The export names are defined within the .swf file.
 You should provide exactly 2 names,